-10) When I step out of my car, I’m ready to attack the day.
+When I step out of my car, I’m ready to attack the day.
 I have a mental edge.
 Most people unwillingly rolled out of bed 45 minutes ago and aren’t ready for fully awake and accomplished me.

 My body is awake, my mind is calm, and I already feel productive because I got a whole lot done before 8 am that I don’t have to worry about after work.

-On weekends I don’t even worry about my morning routine.
+Finally, I will mention that on weekends I don’t even worry about my morning routine.
 I sleep in as long as I can.
 Time off gives me some space around it to relax and then by Monday morning, I’m ready to go again.

 For more resources on morning routines, check this out: